Shared Ownership Pros and Cons

 Over the last decade, Shared Ownership has risen in popularity, particularly since Help to Buy ended and affordability issues in the market persisted.

-While buying on the open market often requires a deposit based on the full market value of the property, buying through Shared Ownership may only require a 5% deposit on your initial share - 25% for example.
+While buying on the open market often requires a deposit based on the full market value of the property, buying through Shared Ownership may only require as little as 5% deposit on your initial share.

 When we look at both shared ownership advantages and disadvantages, there’s definitely some factors that can change depending on your own individual circumstances.
 Below are some of the fundamental advantages of shared ownership: